djuliannader/OpenDynamics/README.md

 The paper is available on arXiv.
 The repository is currently being developed; please await its completion

+## Environment Requirements

+To run this repository, please make sure the following environment is available:

+- LinearAlgebra (stdlib)
+- DifferentialEquations

 ## Usage

-For using the code go to file main.jl, manipulate parameters and run as
+To run the code, navigate to the folder /src manipulate parameters directly in the file main.jl and run:

 ```bash
 julia main.jl